apache/lucenenet/CONTRIBUTING.md

 <https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase> when
 pulling from origin/master instead of merging :)

-*If you are willing to help with porting code:*
+If You are Willing to Help with Porting Code
+---

 * Please make sure nobody else is working on porting it already.
 We would like to avoid doing redundant work.
 We ask that you communicate clearly in